RESEARCH STARTER

 Although boreal forests require fire and insect infestations for their natural cycle of death and renewal, the increased frequency of both that is associated with climate change may have negative effects.
 Also, as temperatures rise, deciduous broad-leaved trees can outcompete conifers in southern regions.

-According to a 2023 study published in the Proceedings of the National Academy of Sciences, climate change has had a negative impact on Canada’s boreal forests in the form of wildfires, increased insect outbreaks, and drought; however, the study also found that warmer temperatures also allow the forests trees to grow about 20 percent faster, possibility mitigating some of the harmful aspects of climate change.
+According to a 2023 study published in the Proceedings of the National Academy of Sciences, climate change has harmed Canada’s boreal forests in the form of wildfires, increased insect outbreaks, and drought.
+However, the study also found that warmer temperatures allow the forest trees to grow about 20 percent faster, possibly mitigating some of the harmful aspects of climate change.
+A different study found that Boreal forests are heating at a rate that is four times faster than the global average.
+Further evidence shows Boreal forests retreating north, changing the landscape and environment of the Tundra.
+This retreat is predicted to alter carbon stocks.

 Bibliography